 The IRA owns the Limited Liability Company (LLC), and the tax advantages pass through to the LLC.
 The LLC is just a tool within the IRA.
 It is still taxed and treated as an IRA and keeps the tax-deferred or tax-free benefits.

 Since the IRA owner acts as the LLC manager, you can essentially self-direct all investment activities yourself without custodial interference.
-Your LLC holds monies in a bank account, and transactions are withdrawn or deposited into that account.
+Your LLC holds monies in a bank checking account, and transactions are withdrawn or deposited into that account.

 Working with Accuplan